News

 Inspections in 2019 led to Valero’s penalty after unreported emissions were discovered from a hydrogen system that regulators say contained “harmful compounds” that violated regulations.
 The substances included benzene, xylene, and other compounds that the state recognizes as causing cancer, reproductive issues, and other health problems.

-According to the complaint, inspectors learned that management knew since 2003, at least, that toxic emissions were taking place but did not report them to the state.
+According to the complaint, inspectors learned that management knew since 2003, at least, that toxic emissions were occurring but did not report them to the state.

 The payment resolves all complaints, and Valero is ordered to reconfigure facility infrastructure and train staff about air quality regulations.

-In a statement acknowledging the settlement, the company said it worked with regulators before the announcement to reduce emissions from the hydrogen vents in question.
+In a statement acknowledging the settlement, the company stated that it worked with regulators before the announcement to reduce emissions from the hydrogen vents in question.

-“This agreement demonstrates our commitment to remain one of California’s lowest-emitting refiners while underscoring Valero’s unwavering pledge to safe and environmentally responsible operations,” the company said.
+“This agreement demonstrates our commitment to remain one of California’s lowest-emitting refiners while underscoring Valero’s unwavering pledge to safe and environmentally responsible operations,” the company stated.

 Differences in federal limits and the district’s rules potentially contributed to the problem, according to the company.

-“Valero endeavored to comply with federal rules associated with the hydrogen system; however, the district has much more stringent regulations,” the statement said.
+“Valero endeavored to comply with federal rules associated with the hydrogen system; however, the district has much more stringent regulations,” the statement reads.

-Executives discussed the state’s regulations and its impact on the industry in an Oct.
+Executives discussed the state’s regulations and their impact on the industry in an Oct.
 24 conference call with investors.

 “It’s clearly our highest cost structure operation,” Riggs said during the call.
 “The regulatory environment and the supply situation on the West Coast, it’s always a challenge.
 It’s very different than maybe some of the areas where we operate.”

-A customer prepares to pump gasoline into his car at a Valero station in Mill Valley, Calif., on July 12, 2021.
+A customer prepares to fill his tank at a Valero gas station in Mill Valley, Calif., on July 12, 2021.
 (Justin Sullivan/Getty Images)

-A customer prepares to pump gasoline into his car at a Valero station in Mill Valley, Calif., on July 12, 2021.
+A customer prepares to fill his tank at a Valero gas station in Mill Valley, Calif., on July 12, 2021.
 (Justin Sullivan/Getty Images)

-He suggested concerns about profitability are exacerbated by strict regulations.
+He suggested that concerns about profitability are exacerbated by strict regulations.

 “Clearly, the California regulatory environment is putting pressure on operators out there and how they might think about going forward with their operations,” Riggs said.